ClifHouck/unified/README.md

 # Project Roadmap

-Full Protect API support is planned in short order.
-After the initial versioned release of this project, work will proceed towards full Protect V1 API support.
-As well as a full v1.0.0 release.
+See [API Support Status](#API-Support-Status) for information about what's currently supported.

-Reference documentation through godoc is also a priority before a v1.0.0 release.
+Reference documentation through godoc is a priority before a v1.0.0 release.

 Access API might be supported in a future release.
 Contributions welcome here.